March 19–22 2026 · Berlin

 17:10–19:10 · The Reasons Behind

-Stella Assange (Human Rights Lawyer, ZA/UK/AU), Sunna Ævarsdóttir (Global Director of Courage International, IS), Renata Ávila Pinto (Lawyer, Openness Advocate, GT/UK), Chip Gibbons (Journalist, Researcher, US).
+Stella Assange (Human Rights Lawyer, ZA/UK/AU), Sunna Ævarsdóttir (Global Director of Courage International, IS), Renata Ávila Pinto (Lawyer, CEO, Open Knowledge Foundation, GT/UK), Chip Gibbons (Journalist, Researcher, US).

 Moderation: Tatiana Bazzichelli (Director, Disruption Network Lab, IT/DE).